Ray Parker Jr.: Music career

 Parker gained recognition during the late 1960s as a member of Bohannon's house band at the 20 Grand nightclub.
 This Detroit hotspot often featured Tamla/Motown acts, one of which, the (Detroit) Spinners, was so impressed by the young guitarist's skills that they added him to their touring group.
 Through the Bohannon relationship, he recorded and co-wrote his first songs at age 16 with Marvin Gaye.
 Parker was also employed as a studio musician as a teenager for the emergent Holland-Dozier-Holland's Invictus/Hot Wax stable, and his "choppy" style was especially prominent on "Want Ads", a number one single for Honey Cone.
 Parker was later enlisted by Lamont Dozier to appear on his first two albums for ABC Records.

 In 1972, Parker was a guest guitarist on Stevie Wonder's soul song "Maybe Your Baby", from Wonder's album Talking Book, an association which prompted a permanent move to Los Angeles.
 He also was the lead guitarist for Wonder when Wonder served as the opening act on the Rolling Stones' 1972 tour.
 In 1973, he became a sideman in Barry White's Love Unlimited Orchestra.
 Parker appeared briefly in the 1974 film Uptown Saturday Night as a guitar player in the church picnic scene.

-Ray Parker also played guitar for Rhythm Heritage, Wah Wah Watson, Lee Ritenour, Rufus, Chaka Khan, Jaye P. Morgan (1976), Aretha Franklin (1975), Leon Haywood, Herbie Hancock, Deniece Williams, Spinners, the Temptations, and Gladys Knight & the Pips.
+Ray Parker also played guitar for Rhythm Heritage, Wah Wah Watson, Lee Ritenour, Rufus, Chaka Khan, Tina Turner (1975), Aretha Franklin (also 1975), Jaye P. Morgan (1976), Leon Haywood, Herbie Hancock, Deniece Williams, Spinners, the Temptations, and Gladys Knight & the Pips.

 Parker's first bona fide hit as a writer was "You Got the Love", co-written with Chaka Khan and recorded by Rufus.
 The single hit No. 1 on the R&B charts and No. 11 on the pop charts in December 1974.
 Parker has stated that he was the original songwriter of Leo Sayer's 1976 hit "You Make Me Feel Like Dancing", but that when he submitted the tune as a demo, his accreditation as such was missed.